ARPBlueSteel/sacabambaspis/content/Subject Support by Group/Group 3/History Folder/Article - Fujimori offically steps down as leader of Peru.md

 Fujimori, 62, formalized his resignation hour earlier with a letter sent from Japan, his ancestral homeland.

-The bespectacled d son of Japanese immigrants, Fujimori soared into office 10 ye s ago in a stunning election upset.
+The bespectacled d son of Japanese immigrants, Fujimori soared into office 10 years ago in a stunning election upset.
 But with his popularity eroded by a corruption scandal he was unable to control, Fujimori sent the resignation letter, acknowledging his "errors."
 Fujimori's resignation initially caught the country's leadership off guard and angered allies who complained he should have stepped down at home.

 "I submit to you, Mr. President of Congress, my formal resignation as president of the republic," Fujimori wrote in the two-page letter.